 RRC – Registered Retirement Consultant

 A course provides a detailed look at how clients plan for retirement, how they use their financial assets during retirement and how they make financial decisions related to retirement.
 Course participants also take a detailed look at the estate planning process and the many considerations and strategies involved in developing an estate plan.

 WMC – Wealth Management Consultant

-A designation awarded by Credential Financial Inc., the Wealth Management Consultant program is a comprehensive service delivery model that distinguishes credit unions and their advisors as experts in wealth management.
+A designation awarded by Aviso Wealth Inc., the Wealth Management Consultant program is a comprehensive service delivery model that distinguishes credit unions and their advisors as experts in wealth management.
 Participants are awarded the Wealth Consultant designation upon successful completion of the coursework, exam and assignments for either the Core or Family accredited Training Courses.